luapower/luapower-all/nw.md

 #### `app:window_count([filter]) -> n`

-Get the number of windows (dead or alive). `filter` can be 'top-level' which returns the number of top-level (i.e. non-parented) windows.
+Get the number of windows (dead or alive). `filter` can be 'root' which returns the number of non-dead non-parented windows.

 #### `app:window_created(win)`